leoandres11/ServFlow/README.md

 ## ⚙️ Configuration

-ServFlow allows configuration of:
+ServFlow allows you to configure:

-* FTP port
 * SFTP port
 * Username
 * Password